Analytics-AkshatGupta/End-To-End-Data-Analytics-Project_Banking/README.md

 - **Account ID**: The unique identifier of the account associated with the loan, linking the loan record to a specific client or account holder.
 - **Loan Amount**: The total amount of the loan issued, which is essential for financial calculations such as interest, repayment schedules, and loan servicing.

-This table is central to loan management processes, helping to track issued loans, manage repayment schedules, and assess the bank's lending portfolio.

 6. **Order Table**: This table stores details about the orders placed by the bank's clients.
 The key attributes include:

 - **Order ID**: A unique identifier for each order placed, ensuring proper tracking and management of client transactions.